Margaret Alva

-Margaret Nazareth Alva (born 14 April 1942) is an Indian politician.
-She served as the 17th Governor of Goa, 23rd Governor of Gujarat, 19th Governor of Rajasthan and 4th Governor of Uttarakhand at various times between 2009 and 2014.
+Margaret Nazareth Alva (born 14 April 1942) is an Indian lawyer and politician who served as the 17th Governor of Goa, 23rd Governor of Gujarat, 19th Governor of Rajasthan and 4th Governor of Uttarakhand at various times between 2009 and 2014.
 She has formerly served as the Cabinet Minister.
 She took over in Rajasthan from the Punjab governor, Shivraj Patil, who had been holding an additional charge of that state.
 Before being appointed governor, she was a senior figure in the Indian National Congress and was Joint Secretary of the All India Congress Committee.
 Her mother-in-law, Violet Alva, was Second Deputy Chairperson of the Rajya Sabha in 1960s.

 On 17 July 2022, the United Progressive Alliance along with some other non-UPA opposition parties nominated her for the post of Vice President of India in the 2022 election.
 But she was defeated by her opponent Jagdeep Dhankhar by a margin of 346 votes on 6 August 2022.

 Early life

-Margaret Nazareth Alva was born Margaret de Nazareth on 14 April 1942, to a Mangalorean Christian family at Mangalore, in Karnataka.
+Margaret Nazareth Alva was born Margaret de Nazareth on 14 April 1942, to a Mangalorean Catholic family at Mangalore, in Karnataka.
 She obtained a BA degree from Mount Carmel College, Bangalore and a law degree from Government Law College in the same city.
 She was a keen and appreciated debater during her time at college and had some involvement in students' movements.

 Alva combined her work as an advocate with involvement in welfare organisations, eventually becoming president of the Young Women's Christian Association.
 One of her early involvements was with the Karuna non-governmental organisation, which she founded and which was focused on issues relating to women and children.

 On 24 May 1964 she married Niranjan Thomas Alva, whom she had met while they were both students at Government Law College.
 The couple had one daughter and three sons, the oldest being Niret Alva.
 Niranjan Alva ran a successful export business, which gave his wife a financial security that proved beneficial in her later career.